 - the cash flows connected with net floating-rate financial debt; - fixed-rate financial instruments, recognised in the balance sheet at the fair value through profit or loss; - derivative financial instruments that are not designated as hedges.
-These mainly comprise net call option positions for which the maximum loss over the life of the transaction does not exceed the premium paid.

 However, fluctuations in the value of derivatives designated as cash flow hedges are recognised directly in equity and have no effect on profit or loss (for the effective portion).